Faculty of Law, Aligarh Muslim University: Law Society

 The Law Society was founded in 1894 as a non-profit student organization.
 It has a long traditional character of uplifting its students' participation and performance in legal academia and practice.
 The Dean, Faculty of Law is the President of the Law Society.

 The Society is committed to promoting the growth of the students in both academic and cultural fields.
 It provides a platform for the students to polish their skills in Mooting, Legal Research, Legal Writing, Debating, participating in quiz competitions, etc. It also provides an environment for constructive recreation of the students by organizing fests, reading clubs, etc. The Society aims to establish networks with legal professional forums and professionals in order to build the presence of AMU Law graduates in the legal arena.
 The endeavor is to instill in law students an excellent expression of thought on paper and to provide them a space for growth, improvement, and better learning.
-Ms. Ayesha Nasir Alavi is currently serving as the Secretary of the Law Society of the session 2020–21.
-Mr. Akash Varshney is serving as its vice president for the session 2022–2023.
+Ms. Ayesha Nasir Alavi served as the Secretary of the Law Society of the session 2020–21.
+Mr. Akash Varshney served as its vice president for the session 2022–2023.
+Mr. Hammad Khan is currently serving as the hon'ble Secretary of the Law Society for the academic year 2024-25.